You are here

 What will happen next?

-We will try to resolve your complaint informally within seven working days so that we can address the concerns as soon as possible.
-If a formal investigation is needed, we will propose a date for response (usually within 30 working days) and agree this with you.
+If an investigation is needed, we will propose a date for response (usually within 30 working days) and agree this with you.
 Your complaint will be investigated by someone not connected to the issues and the process will be overseen by the National Complaints Team.
-You will then receive a report detailing our findings and if appropriate, what we have done, or plan to do, to put things right.
+We will then send you a report detailing our findings and if appropriate, what we have done, or plan to do, to put things right.

 What if I am still not happy?